DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->

 A token standard supporting Atomic Swap-based American Call Options.
-This standard mitigates the arbitrage risk introduced by market fluctuation.
-You can view out an example implementation in the repo here: https://github.com/HAOYUatHZ/fair-atomic-swap/blob/master/src/atomicswap/ethatomicswap/contract/src/contracts/
+You can view out an example implementation in the repo here: https://github.com/HAOYUatHZ/fair-atomic-swap/blob/master/src/eip/

 ## Abstract